K0ndrich/K0ndrich/README.md

 ## 😗 About Me

   📝 **Hello!
 My name is Maxim Kondratenko and I am a beginner Python developer.
-  I am passionate about creating simple but effective solutions in Python, learning various libraries and constantly improving my programming skills.
+  I am passionate about creating simple but effective solutions in Python, learning various libraries and constantly improving my programming skills ⌨️.
   My interests include writing server-side parts of websites, data analysis and web application development.
-  I am currently working on improving my knowledge in testing, working with APIs and code optimization.**
+  I am currently working on improving my knowledge in testing, working with APIs and code optimization 🚀.**

 ## 🏗 My Tech Stack